3.3 Assessment

 Examples

-1. Questionnaire FFT
+- Questionnaire FFT

-2. Check marks determine grade.
+- Check marks determine grade.
 Assessment with check marks gives every student the chance to get a high grade while working at their own level.
 For each assessment, you administer two aspects: Check mark and level.

-3. SurveyMonkey – survey programme.
+- SurveyMonkey – survey programme.
 This programme allows students to assess you

-4. Quest to learn
+- Quest to learn

 Examples primary education

-1. Compliments and rewards (age 10)
+- Compliments and rewards (age 10)

 The teacher draws five flowers on the board.
 Each flower belongs to one of the five tables at which students sit in five groups.
 Each time the students at a table quickly clean up their table during a change of activity, the teacher colours a petal of the flower belonging to their table.
 Encouraged by this, the students always try to finish quickly so that the teacher colours another petal.
 This approach causes the different groups to see it as a game to have the teacher colour all the petals.
-For these students, just colouring the petal is the complete reward.
+For these students, just colouring the petal is the complete reward. - You can refine the approach of first example:

 When a group’s entire flower is coloured, that group gets a reward.
 For example, they may then choose an “energizer” (a game that gets students excited).
 In doing so, it is advisable to let them choose from three options that you determine in advance.
 As soon as the flower of a table is completely coloured and a reward has been handed out, you delete that particular flower and draw a new one.
 This group then starts again from scratch.
 In this way, you give the other groups a chance at a reward as well.
-What’s extra nice about this method is that the table group gets the immediate reward, but the whole group also benefits from it because they are all doing the energizer together.
+What is extra nice about this method is that the table group receives the direct rewards and that the entire group benefits from it: they all do the energizer. - You reward fast students with free time (golden time).
+The better they work, the more time they get to choose for themselves what to do.
+In this earned time, they get to do something for themselves a little earlier than the others.

 Examples secondary education

-1. All students at our school use an app that allows students to test their skills in music.
+- All students at our school use an app that allows students to test their skills in music.
 Everyone sees all results.
 First I created an account and tested the app.
 Later, all my students saw how many points I had scored overall.
 Some students kept a sharp eye on my score.
 They want to be on top.
 Every so often, I also practice with the app and my score goes up.
 That in turn is a challenge for ambitious students to get to work as well!

-2. Stephanie who teaches Dutch language saves time:
+- Stephanie who teaches Dutch language saves time:

-3. A student takes music lessons at school and could play drums solid even before he took music lessons with me.
+Instead of a test, she has all students take a test with an app.
+She stands on a table at the back of the classroom and oversees whether everyone is working with the app and stays on task with it.
+She agrees with the group that if she sees one student doing anything other than working with the app during the test, she will unfortunately still have to schedule a test with them…. - A student takes music lessons at school and could play drums solid even before he took music lessons with me.
 As a music teacher, I taught myself to drum, but he could clearly do better.
 This student felt that music class had nothing to offer him.
 He expected to get a 9 by briefly lifting his little finger.
 The new approach with check marks required him to do something anyway but at his own level.
 He could not imagine that he could still learn something in music class.
 I asked him, “can you play a pattern of four bars where you play the same thing for three bars and then in the fourth bar you play a break?” which it turned out he couldn’t do.
 That became his first assignment and became his first checkmark.
 The next question I asked him was, “Can you play in a 3/4 time-signature?
 Yes he could.
 “And in a 5/4 time-signature?”
 It turned out he couldn’t do that.
 That became his second task. etc.

 Introduction